unfoldtoolbox/Unfold.jl/docs/src/lm_tutorial.md

+!!!
+Note
-(:colname_basis is used instead of :time, this might change.
-But the reason is that not all basisfunctions have a time dimension)
+(`:colname_basis` is used instead of `:time` [this might change].
+The reason is that not all basisfunctions have a time dimension)

 As can be seen a lot is going on here.
 As we will see later, most of the activity is due to overlap with the next event

 ## Basis Functions
 #### HRF / BOLD
 We are now ready to define a basisfunction.
-There are currently only two basisfunction implemented, so not much choice.
+There are currently only few basisfunction implemented.
 We first have a look at the BOLD-HRF basisfunction:

 ```@example Main